AlluNatu/FlutterLaskin/README.md

-# untitled
+# Flutter Calculator

-A new Flutter project.
+This is a Flutter project I made for my UI-course.
+It is a calculator.

 ## Getting Started